HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/sr-06/index.md

 # Supply Chain Risk Management
 ## SR-06 - Supplier Assessments and Reviews

-Assess and review the supply chain-related risks associated with suppliers or contractors and the system, system component, or system service they provide [Assignment: organization-defined frequency].
+Assess and review the supply chain-related risks associated with suppliers or contractors and the system, system component, or system service they provide [ACF-defined frequency].

 ## OPS Implementation